Interim guidance updated May 20, 2020

-The colored side of the mask faces outwards.
+The colored side of the medical mask faces outwards.

-The strings or elastic bands are positioned properly to keep the mask firmly in place.
+Any strings or elastic bands should be positioned properly to keep the medical mask firmly in place.

-The metallic strip is molded to the bridge of your nose.
+The metallic strip should be molded to the bridge of your nose.

 Setting up a campsite to limit the spread of infection

-As much as possible, people who are camping should work to separate individuals with respiratory illness symptoms (coughing, fever, shortness of breath) from those without.
+As much as possible, people who are camping should work to separate individuals with respiratory illness symptoms (coughing, fever, shortness of breath or difficulty breathing, muscle aches, headache, or chills) from those without.
 This will stop the sick person’s respiratory droplets from getting into a well person through the air.

-This is helpful even if coughing people are wearing masks, and it’s especially important if there are no masks.
+This is helpful even if coughing people are wearing masks or face coverings.

 Outdoors, people can space themselves out.
 Ideally, there would be about six feet between a well person and a sick person.
 Again, as much as possible, people who are sick should avoid sharing a tent with those who do not have symptoms of respiratory illness (like coughing).